 The City can't confirm if a proposal would be supported unless a development application is lodged.
+The City is also unable to undertaken formal assessments of proposals in the absence of a development application.

 However, residents can discuss planning proposals and preliminary plans with the City's Urban Planners.
 Urban Planners can provide general advice to residents on a proposed development and the information required to lodge a complete application.